juniortaeza/Full-Stack-Dev-Test/README.md

 I ran into issues updating MySQL on my system and authenticating.
 I also ran into issues listening and serving my backend on a port.
 I thought about what would make this process easier and more accessible to a client (you!) and thus I incorporated the usage of Docker so all you need to do is have Docker Desktop installed and run one, singular command, as opposed to 1) installing mysql, 2) connecting a mysql account, 3) creating a databse called hvac_service, installing, 4) downloading React and Go packages and dependencies, and so on.

+## If I had more time

+If I had more time, namely if this was a Sprint or milestone goal, I would implement:

+- Full error handling in both the frontend and backend.
+Currently error messages display in the command line.
+Ideally you want them to display on the client-side.
+- Add a comprehensive test suite.
+Testing is also my strong suit and API tests would be very effective.
+- Implement "New Client" onboarding.
+Landing page will be similar but creating a POST request API endpoint accordingly would be my next priority.
+- Add more effort into the UI.
+I thought simplicity is best but a few colors and display work would be great.

 ## Tech Stack

 - React + Vite